hms-networks/IgnitionEwonConnector/readme.md

 ## Usage

 Tags will be populated automatically into Ignition on startup.
 Tags will be visible under the provider name assigned during the configuration process.
-Each eWON tied to the Talk2M account will be a unique tag directory.
+Each Ewon tied to the Talk2M account will be a unique tag directory.